rickerp/scalardb-with-microservices/README.md

 For MySQL:
   You create the user `myusr` with the password `Password1!`, and you can grant him the rights on the already existing databases.
 ```
-  CREATE USER 'myuser'@'localhost' IDENTIFIED BY 'Password1!';
+  CREATE USER 'myusr'@'localhost' IDENTIFIED BY 'Password1!';
-  GRANT ALL PRIVILEGES ON *.* TO 'myuser'@'localhost';
+  GRANT ALL PRIVILEGES ON *.* TO 'myusr'@'localhost';
   FLUSH PRIVILEGES;
 ```
   Next, you log in with your new account and you create the database `customer` with it.
 ```
-  mysql -u myuser -p
+  mysql -u myusr -p
   CREATE DATABASE customer;
 ```
 For PostgreSQL:
   You realized the same operation that mention above.
 You create the user `myusr` with the password `Password1!`.
 You need to grant the login right and create database privileges.
   ```
-    CREATE USER myuser WITH ENCRYPTED PASSWORD 'Password1' CREATEDB LOGIN;
+    CREATE USER myusr WITH ENCRYPTED PASSWORD 'Password1' CREATEDB LOGIN;
   ```
   Then you create the database `orders` with `myuser` as owner.
-Then, you assign all priviledges to `myuser` on this database.
+Then, you assign all priviledges to `myusr` on this database.
   ```
-  CREATE DATABASE orders OWNER myuser;
+  CREATE DATABASE orders OWNER myusr;
   GRANT all privileges ON DATABASE orders TO myusr;
   ```
  It's importante to notify that you don't need to create the tables in each database the file `schema.json` and `docker-compose.yml` will do it for you.